fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Edge location: location to cache the content</li>
   <li>It can use cache at the edge to reduce latency.
 Improves read performance</li>
   <li>It's possible to force the expiration of content or use TTL</li>
+  <li><a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html"><b>CloudFront Functions</b></a>: you can write lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
+That functions can manipulate the requests and responses that flow through CloudFront, perform basic authentication and authorization, generate HTTP responses at the edge, and more.
+It is lower cost than Lambda@Edge.</li>
   <li><b>Security</b>: Defauls to HTTPS connections and can add custom SSL certificate; DDoS protection, integration with Shield, Firewall</li>
   <li>Customer origin: ALB, EC2 instance, S3 website</li>
   <li>S3 bucket: distribute files and caching at the edge, security with OAC (Origing Access Control)</li>